 From 16 March onwards, if you have returned to Australia from overseas from any country, you must self-isolate for 14 days from the day you arrive back in Australia as a precaution and monitor yourself for symptoms.

 As of 11:59pm on Saturday 28 March, all travellers arriving in Australia will be required to undertake their mandatory 14 day self-isolation at designated facilities (for example, a hotel).
-Special leave (up to 20 days) will be granted for these purposes.
+Special leave (up to 20 days) will be granted for these purposes with travel documents accepted as evidence.
 Further details can be found on NSW Health website.

 The Australian Government has advised that from midday on 25 March, all Australians are restricted from travelling overseas.
 In addition, Tasmania, Northern Terrorities, Western Australia, Queensland and South Australia have announced border closures.
 See specific State and Terrority government websites for further information.